 A liberal studies degree does not limit you to humanities only.
 If you choose to study mathematics, technology, physical therapy, or nursing after you graduate, you will have a solid, interdisciplinary knowledge base that enables you to branch out in any direction.

 Welcome To College

-A liberal studies degree is attractive given the many options to create a personalized program of study that is both personally rewarding and professionally relevant.
+A liberal studies degree is attractive given the many options to create a personalized program of study and core curriculum that is both personally rewarding and professionally relevant.
 You’ll leave the program with not only those super important soft skills, but also a well-rounded education that prepares you for a broad range of exciting career options.
 Liberal Arts programs allow you to explore a variety of disciplines, collaborate across disciplines, and gain valuable and sought-after soft-skills.